VivekAndola/Power-Bi-Survey-Data-Analysis/README.md

 ### Limitations
 I had to remove all zero values from the budget and revenue columns because they would have affected the accuracy of my conclusions from the analysis.
-There are still a few outliers even after the omissions but even then we can still see that there is a positive correlation between both budget and number of votes with revenue.
+There are still a few outliers even after the omissions, but even then, we can still see that there is a positive correlation between both budget and number of votes with revenue.

 ### References
 - SQL for Businesses by Werty.